singh1114/best/_posts/2020-02-02-lazy-loading-your-images-in-jekyll-blog-improving-page-speed.md

 <script src="https://gist.github.com/singh1114/363f8907e043522a5302e97ec3a62e11.js"></script>

-This script is checking if the `image_src` and javascript is enabled by the given client.
+This script is checking if the `image_src` and JavaScript is enabled by the given client.

 If yes, it uses the passed variables and renders an `image` with `data-src`( required by lazysizes to defer offscreen images).
 Otherwise, it will render a normal image.